|

 Bearish/Bullish:

 Choose the color, line style, and line thickness of your line.
+Color in direction of movement:

 Instead of changing bullish/bearish color at the zero line crossover, change it when the indicator is going up or down.